Uncertainty Estimation of Transformers' Predictions via Topological Analysis of the Attention Matrices: Conclusion

 \section{Conclusion}

-Existing studies in the intersection of TDA and NLP domains prove that use of topological features of attention maps can boost classification performance.
-We show that topological statistics also allow to obtain an uncertainty estimates of Transformer predictions, and the quality of the estimates is superior to that of baselines.
-We prove this by experiments on three BERT models to determine the linguistic acceptability of sentences in English, Russian and Italian, respectively.
-The confidence prediction by topological method demonstrates an increase compared to the best of the basic methods up to 16 percent in metric.
+Existing research at the intersection of topological data analysis (TDA) and natural language processing (NLP) has shown that using topological features of attention maps can enhance classification performance.
+In this paper, we demonstrate that topological statistics can also be used to obtain high-quality uncertainty estimates for Transformer predictions.
+We validate this through extensive experiments on the common text classification benchmarks: adversarial text detection and linguistic acceptability judgments.
+The uncertainty estimates obtained by our topology-aware method show an improvement of up to 16\% over the baseline methods.

-Our algorithm for determining the confidence of the Transformer in its prediction uses two main types of topological statistics: features calculated for each attention matrix independently and pairwise statistics.
-The use of features of the second type for attention mechanism is our innovation and cross-barcodes significantly boost the quality of uncertainty estimation by proposed methods.
+Our algorithm for approximate the confidence of Transformer model in its prediction leverages two main types of topological statistics: features calculated independently for each attention matrix and pairwise statistics.
+The use of pairwise statistics, specifically cross-barcodes, is the key feature of our method, significantly enhancing the quality of the estimates.

-We found out that the location of the attention matrix in the Transformer affects the contribution of topological statistics.
-On average, the last layer features are the most informative, however, to achieve the highest possible quality of the estimate, careful selection of features is required.
-For topological features calculated independently, this process can be automated by selecting components with highest Shapley values.
+We also found that the position of an attention matrix within the Transformer affects the contribution of the corresponding topological feature.
+While features from the last layer appear to be the most informative in general, achieving the highest estimation quality requires careful feature selection.